keyvan-m-sadeghi/assister/rfcs/text/assister-conception/README.md

 ## Summary
 [summary]: #summary

-Assister is a collaborative, community driven open source platform for enabling command execution over the web.
-Assister consists of a new standard for the web, the **Web of Functions**, and the embodying software for creating context-aware conversational user interfaces, the **Assister Agent**.
+Assister is a collaborative, community driven open source platform, enabling command execution over the web.
+Assister consists of a new standard for the web, the **Web of Functions**, and the reference implementation of the embodying software for integrating context-aware conversational user interfaces, the **Assister Agent**.

 ![Assister Overview](overview.svg "Assister")